Mordor: In other media

 The third verse of Led Zeppelin's 1969 song "Ramble On" by Jimmy Page features a "bizarre" Middle-earth including a Mordor where one can meet beautiful women: "Twas in the darkest depths of Mordor / I met a girl so fair / But Gollum, and the evil one crept up / And slipped away with her".

-In Warsaw, the Służewiec Przemysłowy neighbourhood of Mokotów district, where many international corporations own buildings, is commonly called Mordor.

 The 2014 Middle-earth: Shadow of Mordor is a third-person open world action-adventure video game set in Middle-earth.

-In 2015 NASA published photographs taken as the New Horizons space probe passed within 7,000 miles of Pluto.
-A photo of Pluto's largest moon, Charon, shows a large dark area near its north pole.
-The dark area has been unofficially called Mordor Macula.